QubitPi/tiger/mlflow_models/HanLPner/README.md

   --data name=${ROUTE_NAME}
 ```

+We should see `HTTP/1.1 201 Created` as a sign of success.
 Then we can test routing with

 ```bash
 curl -k -X POST -H "Content-Type:application/json" \